jnk0le/random/pipeline cycle test/README.md

 AGUs are skewed, load/store issued from older slot executes in EX1 and younger in EX2.
-Can chain AGUs even in 0 cycles within a dual issue pair (from EX1 to EX2, further loads/stores must happen from younger slot, can't use AGU result from older slot next cycle after such chaining)
+Can chain AGUs even in 0 cycles within a dual issue pair (from EX1 to EX2, further loads/stores must happen from younger slot, can't use AGU result in older slot next cycle after such chaining)

 loads execute throughout 2 pipeline stages (AGU, and load)\
 Effective load to use latency for `ldr` is 0 cycle (even to "slot 0" instructions), it's sensitive